 Particulate matter (PM) consists of tiny airborne particles, or dust, of different sizes, and can be made up of a wide range of materials.

 Typically found where there are high concentrations of traffic pollution, it can be blown indoors and become trapped.

 Chemicals that can be found in cleaning products, paints, varnishes and glues.
 VOCs have been linked to nausea, fatigue, headaches and cancer.

 Sources include the burning of fossil fuels, smelting and the conversion of wood pulp to paper.

 Found in poorly ventilated spaces where there is a lot of damp in the air.

 One of the most common VOCs and very carcinogenic.
 Found in adhesives in wood products such as MDF, carpets, furniture, paints and varnishes.

-There are legal limits to air pollution in the workplace, but they are nowhere near as strict as those for outdoor air.
-The more that scientists learn about the dangers of indoor air pollution, the more the regulations seem out of date − and could even result in unnecessary risks to workers’ health.
+There are legal limits to indoor air pollutants in the workplace, but they are nowhere near as strict as those for outdoor air.
+The more scientists learn about the dangers of indoor air pollution, the more the regulations seem out of date − and could even result in unnecessary risks to workers’ health.
 In fact the World Health Organization (WHO) says we should have better laws controlling the air we breathe at work.